Transforming Shadow Banking into Resilient Market-Based Finance

 - 2011 monitoring - abstract | report (see annex 1)

-At the November 2010 Seoul Summit, the G20 Leaders asked the FSB to develop recommendations to strengthen the oversight and regulation of shadow banking activities.
+At the November 2010 Seoul Summit, the G20 Leaders asked the FSB to develop policy recommendations to strengthen the oversight and regulation of shadow banking activities.
 The FSB has been coordinating and contributing to the development of policies in five areas where oversight and regulation needs to be strengthened to mitigate the potential systemic risks associated with shadow banking, namely:

 - mitigating the spill-over effect between the regular banking system and the shadow banking system;